Bagoum/danmokou/docs/articles/setup.md

 ## Part 1: Unity Setup

 - Download/Install Unity Hub (https://store.unity.com/download-nuo), then run it
-- Within Unity Hub > Installs, add Unity version **2021.2** (Required for v8.0/-)
+- Within Unity Hub > Installs, add Unity version **2021.2.1f1** (Preferred for DMK v9.0.0, though 2022.2.a11+ also works)
 - Within Unity Hub > Projects, click ADD and browse to the root Danmokou folder.
 - Click on the project to load it. **The first time you load it, Unity may take several minutes to import resources.**
   - If you get an error that the project contains compilation errors, click "Ignore".
-Once the project has loaded, you should see a compilation error saying something about PanelSettings missing.
-If you trigger a recompile (eg. by adding code or comments to any C# file in the solution), the error will disappear.
+Once the project has loaded, you may see a compilation error saying something about PanelSettings missing.
+If you trigger a recompile (eg. by adding code or comments to any C# file in the solution), the error should disappear.
   - If you get an error about the default layout, then close Unity, move the three `.dwlt` files in the `DMK_DEFAULTS` folder to the `Library` folder, and open Unity.
 - Once you are in the Unity Editor, click on the Project tab (by default in the bottom window) and browse to Assets/Danmokou/Scenes/BasicSceneOPENME.
 - (Error handling) **If you see a lot of pink squares in the game view where text should be**, then go to Window > TextMesh Pro > Import TMP Essential Resources and click Import in the popup window.
 If you can see the text, then you don't need to do this.

 ## Part 2: What is DMK?

 - At the top of the game view, you should see three text boxes, saying something like: `Display 1 | Resolution | Scale ----`.
 Click on the second box, which shows the resolution of the game view.
-Either set it to the aspect ratio 16x9, or manually input a resolution at the bottom with 16x9 ratio.
-Also set the "Vsync" checkbox to true.
+Either set it to the aspect ratio 16x9, or manually input a resolution at the bottom with 16x9 ratio (3840x2160 is the native resolution).
+You may want to set the "Vsync" checkbox to true if it exists.
 - You should still be in Assets/Danmokou/Scenes/BasicSceneOPENME.
 Go to the Hierarchy window (by default on the left side) and click on the "mokou-boss" object.
 - The Inspector window (by default on the right side) will open up and list all the components on the object.
 The important component here is `Boss BEH`.
 Look under Boss BEH for the variable named "Behavior Script".
 To the right of it, you should see a text file titled "DMK Tutorial Setup 00".
 Double-click this file.
 - Your text editor should now open the file.
 It should have the following contents: